assay, rowData or colDataR/AllGenerics.R, R/plotHistogram.R

 Additional parameters for plotting.

-.
+layout: Character scalar.
 Specifies the layout of plot.

-Must be either "histogram"
+Must be either "histogram" or "density".

-(Default: "histogram"
+(Default: "histogram")

 abundace table to plot.
-(Default: NULL
+(Default: NULL)

 is specified, this specifies rows to visualize in different facets.
 If

-.
+NULL or character vector.
 Specifies a variable

-to visualize.
-(Default: NULL
+from rowData(x) to visualize.
+(Default: NULL)

-or character vector
+NULL or character vector Specifies a variable

-to visualize.
-(Default: NULL
+from colData(x) to visualize.
+(Default: NULL)

-A ggplot2
+A ggplot2 object.

 Histogram and bar plot are a basic visualization techniques in quality